What are the Signs of Oxycodone Abuse?

 How Can You Spot Oxycodone Abuse?

-It can be difficult to know for certain if a loved one is struggling with oxycodone abuse, especially if they are trying to hide it from you.
-Here are some signs to look out for that could indicate your loved one needs help with their oxycodone misuse:
+It is often difficult to know for certain if a loved one is struggling with oxycodone abuse, especially if they’re hiding it from you.
+Here are some signs to look out for that could indicate your loved one needs help with oxycodone misuse:

-• You see them borrowing or stealing pills that are not theirs.
+• You see them borrowing or stealing pills from others, even those who need these medications.

 • They begin to neglect responsibilities.